-The amended plan is acceptable from the highway point of view.
+The junction requires special treatment in the form of a ramp / rumble strip which should be 2.0m deep commencing at the inner tangent point of the junction radii.
+The footway of Newgate Street should be taken round the junction radii and extended a minimum of 2.0m beyond the end of the ramp.
+An appropriate note should be added to the layout plan indicating the necessity for the speed restriction sign, which will be directly affected by this development, to be relocated at the expense of the applicant.
+Reconsultation : The amended plan is acceptable from the highway point of view.
 4.3 CCC Archaeologist Our records indicate that the site lies in an area of high archaeological potential.
 Important archaeological remains survive on the site and that these would be severely damaged or destroyed by the proposed development.
 From crop mark evidence, the site has medieval ridge and furrow within its bounds which may mask earlier archaeological deposits.
 Finds of a prehistoric date are also known within the vicinity of the application area.
 In addition, the site is located on a small 'inlet' from the fens to the south, a similar 'inlet' to the south west has a known Roman site located on the edge of the fen island (HER No. MCB12793).
-We therefore consider that the site should subject programme be of archaeological investigation and recommend that this work should be commissioned and undertaken at the the This expense of developer. programme of work can be secured through the inclusion of a condition.
-4.4 Scientific (Contaminated Land) Officer Attach the contaminated land condition.
+We therefore consider that the site should be subject to a programme of archaeological investigation and recommend that this work should be commissioned and undertaken at the expense of the developer.
+This programme of work can be secured through the inclusion of a condition.
+4.4 Scientific Officer (Contaminated Land) Attach the contaminated land condition.